CECS-378-Group-10/ElbeeCrypt/README.md

 - Python (at least version 3.5)
   - Available as `python3` on most Linux distributions
   - Available on Windows via [Python's website](https://www.python.org/downloads/) or the Windows Store
+  - Having the Pip package manager installed is highly recommended, and allows builder dependencies to be acquired very easily irregardless of the host
 - Meson (at least version 0.55.0)
   - Available as a system package (`meson`) or on PyPi via Pip (`python -m pip install meson`)
 - Ninja
+  - Available as a system package (`ninja-build` for Debian and Fedora derivatives or `ninja` for everywhere else) or on PyPi via Pip (`python -m pip install ninja`)
-  - Available as `ninja-build` (Debian and Fedora derivatives) or `ninja` (everywhere else) in most package managers; see Ninja's [Pre built Ninja packages](https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages) section on the Ninja wiki for more details
+    - See Ninja's [Pre built Ninja packages](https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages) section on the Ninja wiki for more details
 - A compiler toolchain that supports the C++17 standard
   - GCC/Clang (any supported platform) or MSVC on Windows (improves portability and reduces binary size, accessed via the Visual Studio Developer Command Prompt)